Fostering the sustainable growth of a national network of immigration legal clinics

-National Justice For Our Neighbors (NJFON) supports a hospitality ministry that welcomes immigrants by providing affordable, high-quality legal services, advocating for immigrant rights, and offering education to communities.
-NJFON oversees the Justice For Our Neighbors (JFON) network, which is a national alliance of 15 independently operated sites that run approximately 45 legal clinics staffed by over 20 immigration attorneys and hundreds of volunteers.
-Central to NJFON’s work is strengthening the JFON network so that clients are better served, JFON sites can continue to operate independently, and volunteers can work effectively.
+National Justice for Our Neighbors (NJFON) supports a hospitality ministry that welcomes immigrants by providing affordable, high-quality immigration legal services to low-income immigrants, engaging in advocacy for immigrant rights, and offering education to communities of faith and the public.
+NJFON oversees the Justice for Our Neighbors (JFON) network, which is a national alliance of 19 independently operated organizations that collectively serve over 4,000 low-income immigrants, refugees, and asylum seekers each year.

 NJFON serves as the backbone for this network of United Methodist immigration sites by providing strategic support to JFON staff, boards of directors, and volunteers so that they can offer more effective immigration legal services to low-income immigrants.
 NJFON also oversees the expansion of the network to welcome new JFONs in areas of high need.

 Since 2014 Kimberley Jutze, Shifting Patterns’ Founder, has worked closely with NJFON staff and JFON staff and board members to support the sustainable growth of the JFON network and increase the capacity of JFON sites to address a growing demand in immigrant communities for expert, affordable immigration legal services.
 A particular focus of these efforts has been organization and leadership development.